Accessibility menu

 - For the entire list of courses please refer to the Student Handbook

-- Students are required to take 43 credits and to submit a final project or thesis; 39 credits are required courses and 4 credits are elective courses.
+- Students are required to take 45 credits and to submit a final project or thesis; 43 credits are from mandatory courses and 2 credits are from elective courses.

 - The academic administration of Reichman University reserves the right to make changes to the curriculum.